Frit-Apps/password-generator-module/docs/get_started.md

+!!! success ""
-> PGM is very easy to use, seriously !
+    PGM is very easy to use, seriously !

 ### How to generate a password
 !!!
 Example